 |Sarah Manchon (Chair)

-Sarah Manchon has been a member of the board of directors of the Halifax Cycling Coalition for 2 years, and Chair of the board for one of these.
+Sarah Manchon has been a member of the board of directors of the Halifax Cycling Coalition for 3 years, and Chair of the board for 2 of these.
 Sarah works at the Halifax North Public Library and has a particular interest in the opportunities that cycling offers for those who face barriers of accessibility and affordability.
-This past year Sarah has led the HCC through a period of transition and strategic planning and seeks to continue this work to renew the processes of the organization to further the goals of safe and accessible cycling for all.
+This year will be her fourth and final year on the board.